vivekhsridhar/tracktor-live/DOCS.md

     wsl
     ```

-3. After this, you will enter a WSL linux shell.
+3. You are now within WSL in a 'bash' shell.
 Run

     ```bash
     cd ~